Sapphire-Snail/Democrify/README.md

 Democrify can be used on your desktop as well as your mobile.
 Who brings desktops to parties anyways? 🤔

 ### Live Mode (future feature)
 Switch your playlist live and let your guests to vote for the next song.
 Or skip the current one, if they think it's horrible.
-Party democracy in its best.
+Power to the people, this is party democracy in its best! ☭
 This feature has proven to be quite complex to implement, but it is our next priority in implementation of this awesome project.
 You can find our vision of Live Mode [here](https://github.com/Sapphire-Snail/Democrify/wiki/Live-mode)

 # Get started